Erin Paré

-Erin Pauling Paré (born 1979) is a Republican member of the North Carolina General Assembly representing the state's 37th House district.
+Erin Pauling Paré (born 1978) is an American politician who is a Republican member of the North Carolina General Assembly representing the state's 37th House district.

-Life and career
+Early life and education

 Paré grew up in Herndon, Virginia.
 She has a B.A. in government and international politics and an M.A. in international commerce and policy from George Mason University.
-She and her husband, Wayne, are the owners of a sporting goods store.
-She lives in Holly Springs, North Carolina.